 These Apple Cinnamon Cookies are a dream come true.
 Thin crispy edges and soft chewy middles with the apple cinnamon flavor dancing throughout.
 If that wasn’t enough, they’re drizzled with an apple cider glaze that just accentuates the apple flavor.
-If that wasn't enough, they’re gluten free, nut free, egg free and easily dairy free (vegan).
+Best yet, they're gluten free, nut free, egg free and easily dairy free (vegan).

 The first day these cookies are soft and chewy in the middle with crisp edges just like my Cinnamon Chocolate Chip Cookies.
 Once stored in an airtight container, the cookies are soft throughout.